Methodology

 | Epistemic degradation | Incident undermined collective ability to assess truth or risk |

-- Bridge confidence — how strong the connection is (low, medium, high)
+- Confidence: how certain the assessment is (low, moderate, high)

 Interoperability